fliphess/SambaManager/README.md

 SAMBA_SHARES_DIR = '/storage/arquivos/{0}'
 ```

-## Done
+## IN PROGRESS

-* Port to current django version
-* Setup a basic twitter bootstrap skeleton
-* Translated all templates to english
+* log all actions and errors to a log file through remote executor
-* Replaced auth with django auth
+* Replace pam module with sudo
+* Refactor utils to use sudo approved external executor that checks the database is the command is present in models
-* Refactor old to new
+* use executor logic to add samba actions

 ## TODO:

 * write unit tests
 * write samba config file function
 * sync users option: Sync users in database with users on the system
 * fix no section exception (section not present in samba file) when editting on a no samba machine (mac):